Swedish Bombshell Anna Nystrom Drops Jaws With Black Lingerie & Super-Short Mini-Skirt Instagram Snap

 Swedish fitness model and influencer Anna Nystrom is generating quite the buzz on Instagram with her newest snapshot.
 The 27-year-old blonde beauty knows how to strike the perfect pose to flaunt her jaw-dropping curves and that’s exactly what she did in this new selfie.

-The Stockholm native often wears light colors and has her photos taken with light-colored backgrounds, but Nystrom went darker in this new selfie.
-Anna snapped this shot with some shadows adding some complexity to the shot and she chose to wear grey and black as she flaunted her curves.
+The Stockholm native often wears light colors and has her photos taken with light-colored backgrounds, but Anna went darker in this new selfie.
+Anna snapped this shot with some shadows, adding some complexity to the shot and she chose to wear grey and black as she flaunted her curves.

 Anna paired a lacy grey lingerie bodysuit with a very short black leather-look mini-skirt for this Monday look.
-Nystrom stood angled slightly to the side with one leg bent as she posed.
+Anna stood angled slightly to the side with one leg bent as she posed.
 This position gave the Swedish stunner the opportunity to showcase her curvy derriere, athletic legs, and slender waist.

-Nystrom had her long, blonde hair swept to one side and over her shoulder as she snapped the picture.
+Anna had her long, blond hair swept to one side and over her shoulder as she snapped the picture.
 She chose to wear a pale lip color and dark eyeshadow palette that seemed to be the perfect accompaniment to her darker-than-typical vibe.

-As of this writing, Nystrom’s newest post has only been on her Instagram page for about an hour.
+As of this writing, Anna’s newest post has only been on her Instagram page for about an hour.
 However, it’s clear that it’s already a massive hit among her 8.2 million followers.

 The Swedish fitness model’s sultry selfie already has more than 72,000 likes along with almost 1,000 comments.